 Also, I tried to convert the MKV file to later compress and encode using Handbrake.
 But converting ends within seconds and show an empty target directory.
 No output is produced!
 Even it works, ripping and converting doubles the time.
 Sometimes, Handbrake crashes while encoding.

 While it is free to rip DVD with MakeMKV, it costs $50 for Bluray ripping.
 Anyone likes MakeMKV can support it here:

 DVD to MKV/MP4 Dual Audio Ripper

 There are some other reasons for my recommending AnyMP4 DVD Ripper.
-It is the default setting in AnyMP4 to keep all your audio tracks, making it easy to those who’d like to have their DVD copies in multi-audio but you are always free to pick up your favorite two or three you need.
+It is the default setting in AnyMP4 to keep all your audio tracks, making it easy for those who’d like to have their DVD copies in multi-audio but you are always free to pick up your favorite two or three you need.